Multi-partite entanglement monotones: Introduction and summary

 The rest of the paper is organized as follows.
-In the rest of the section \ref{intro}, we review the construction of mixed state entanglement as \emph{convex roof extensions} of entanglement monotones that are defined only for pure states.
-In section \ref{psem}, we review the intimate relation between pure state entanglement monotones and concave functions of the density matrix obtained by tracing over any one of the parties.
-We also review the complete set of bi-partite monotones constructed by Vidal and then review the monotones that are known for the multi-partite states.
-We also prove a structural result about pure state entanglement monotones.
-Section \ref{new} contains our new results about multi-partite pure state entanglement monotones.
-We first develop a graph theoretic language to deal with local unitary invariant functions of the state and formulate the condition of concavity as a condition on the associated graph.
-We solve a necessary condition for concavity (which we call the edge-reflecting condition) completely.
-We obtain an infinite class of local unitary invariants that are concave and hence are pure state entanglement monotones.
-Finally, we demonstrate the effectiveness of these new monotones with the help of some examples.
+In section \ref{psem}, we will define pure state entanglement monotone ({PSEM}) and characterize it as a concave function of partially traced density matrix.
+We will also review the known bi-partite and multi-partite {PSEM}s.
+Section \ref{new} contains our new results about multi-partite {PSEM}s, constructed from multi-invariants.
+We first develop a graph theoretic language to deal with local unitary invariant functions of the state and formulate the condition of concavity in theorem \ref{concave} as the ``edge-convexity'' condition on the associated graph.
+We explicitly show the edge-convexity of ${\cal E}_{2;\emptyset}, {\cal E}_{3;\emptyset}$ and $\CC_n$.
+Then we present the theorem \ref{cartesian}.
+Finally, we demonstrate the effectiveness of these new monotones with the help of an example.
+In the last section, section \ref{sec:conclusions}, we give conclusions and list some future research directions.

-In recent years, ideas related to entanglement have been immensely useful in understanding certain key issues in quantum gravity via the AdS/CFT correspondence.
-It would be interesting to place our results about {\tt locc} monotonicity of multi-partite entanglement in this more physical context.
-We will not attempt to do so in this paper.